JRRS1982/Online-marketplace/README.md

 ### <a name="user_story">User Stories</a>

+>COMPLETE<br>
 >As an online marketplace,<br>
 >I want to offer 10% off to any customer that spends more than £60 in one basket,<br>
 >so that customers feel good and we make more sales.

->An an online marketplace,<br>
->I want to only charge £8.50 per very cheap chair if the customer buys more than one at the same time,<br>
->so that the customer feels good and we make more sales.

 > COMPLETE <br>
 >As an online marketplace,<br>
 >I want our checkout to scan items in any order,<br>
 >so that we don't need to fuss with the order of items at the till.

+>COMPLETE<br>
 >As an online marketplace,<br>
 >I want out new promotions software to be flexible and accept new conditions,<br>
 >so that I don't have to pay someone to update it each time an offer changes.

+>IN PROGRESS<br>
+>An an online marketplace,<br>
+>I want to only charge £8.50 per very cheap chair if the customer buys more than one at the same time,<br>
+>so that the customer feels good and we make more sales.

 #### Acceptance Criteria

-Please find the acceptance criteria [here](acceptance_criteria.md) i.e. some sudo tests.
+Please find the acceptance criteria [here](acceptance_criteria.md) i.e. some sudo tests to start me off.

 ### <a name="Tech">Tech Stack</a>

 * Ruby version 2.6.2
 * Test suite: RSpec
 * Test coverage: Simplecov
-* Code style: Rubocop 0.65.0
+* Code style: Rubocop 0.65.0 + standard gem styling.

 ### <a name="installation">Installation: how it works</a>